-We have agreements with licensees to develop certain Under Armour apparel, accessories and equipment.
-In order to maintain consistent quality and performance, our product, marketing, sales and quality assurance teams are involved in substantially all steps of the design and go to market process in order to maintain brand and compliance standards and consistency.
+We have agreements with licensees to develop certain Under Armour apparel, accessories, and equipment.
+To maintain consistent quality and performance, our product, marketing, sales, and quality assurance teams are involved in substantially all steps of the design and go to market process in order to maintain brand and compliance standards and consistency.
 During 2020, our licensees offered collegiate apparel and accessories, baby and youth apparel, team uniforms, socks, water bottles, eyewear and other specific hard goods equipment that feature performance advantages and functionality similar to our other product offerings.